harilvfs/carch/.github/INSTALLATION.md

 ## CLI

-To Setup, run the following command in your terminal:
+To Install Carch, run the following command in your terminal:

 ```bash
 bash <(curl -L https://chalisehari.com.np/carch)